- 1 What is a Facelift?

 Are Facelifts Safe?

-As with any surgical procedure, facelifts do come with their risks and possible side-effects.
-However, complications from a facelift are rare and it is safe if carried out by a qualified and experienced professional such as Dr. Fichadia.
+As with any surgical procedure, facelifts do come with their risks.
+However, the best way to ensure that complications from a facelift are minimized is by seeking out a qualified and experienced professional such as Dr. Fichadia.

 Does a Mini Facelift Tighten the Neck?

 A mini facelift focuses on the midface and jowls.
-It does not do much for your neck.
+It does not do much for your neck, and the results don’t last as long as a full facelift.
 If you have sagging, inelastic skin on the neck you would be a better candidate for a standard facelift.